 At McGrory Orthodontics, we know that facing the possibility of tooth extraction is never something our patients are excited to hear.
 We’re dedicated to working to ensure that our Pearland and Bellaire patients have access to the healthiest and happiest smiles possible.
 While restorative and preventative care is always going to be our go-to solution, there are situations where extraction is sometimes going to be the best choice for your smile.
 We’ve gotten together with Dr. McGrory to discuss the ins and outs of extraction vs. non-extraction therapy.
 We’ll address which option is right for you, the implications of extraction therapy on your smile, and whether there are alternatives to extraction.
 So, let’s dive in and find out!

-When extraction therapy is recommended, you and Dr. McGrory have decided together that tooth removal is the best step for your smile.
-Dr. McGrory evaluates several factors, including malocclusion severity, dental arches, and space availability for tooth movement.
+When extraction therapy is recommended, you and your orthodontist have decided together that tooth removal is the best step for your smile.
+Dr. McGrory and Dr. McCarty evaluate several factors, including malocclusion severity, dental arches, and space availability for tooth movement.
 Additionally, she’ll consider the overall facial profile and requirements for a healthy bite before choosing extraction therapy.
 It’s never an autopilot decision!

 On the other hand, non-extraction therapy involves various therapeutic options that do not involve teeth removal.
 Instead, this approach focuses on utilizing the existing space within the dental arches and employing techniques to create additional room for tooth movement.
 This way, you can get your optimal smile and a healthy bite without tooth extraction.